 Purpose: To use the observed size of the Cassiopeia A supernova remnant (SNR) from its X-ray image and an estimated rate of expansion to calculate its approximate age.

 There is controversial evidence that the British astronomer John Flamsteed observed and recorded the Cas A supernova event in his journal on the evening of August 16th, 1680.
-He observed a star that was near the position of Cas A, not observed by anyone else, and was never seen again - it could have been the explosion that produced Cas A.The Cas A remnant is ~11,100 light years away, and if John Flamsteed did observe the catastrophic collapse of the massive star ~330 years ago, the supernova event occurred approximately 11,430 years ago.
-There are some scientific methods of analyzing supernova remnants to try and determine their age; this activity utilizes ds9 image analysis software and Chandra X-ray observational data.
-Ds9 allows users to download a toolbox onto their desktop and remotely access dedicated Linux servers which process the analysis commands .The download instructions to install the ds9 toolbox on your desktop are located at http://chandra-ed.harvard.edu/install.html.
-The introduction at http://chandra-ed.harvard.edu/learning_ds9overview.html describes the overview and purpose of the software and gives a short summary of the Chandra mission.
+He observed a star that was near the position of Cas A, not observed by anyone else, and was never seen again – it could have been the explosion that produced Cas A.The Cas A remnant is ~11,100 light years away, and if John Flamsteed did observe the catastrophic event years ago, the supernova event occurred approximately 11,430 years ago.
+There is also evidence from ice core records that supports a date of ~1667 for Cas A, and medieval documents that mention an event in the sky in ~1630 which could also have been the Cas A supernova event.
+There are also scientific methods of analyzing supernova remnants (SNRs) to determine their age; this activity utilizes ds9 image analysis software and Chandra X-ray observational data.
+Ds9 allows users to download a toolbox onto their desktop and remotely access dedicated Linux servers which process the analysis commands .The download instructions to install the ds9 toolbox are located at http://chandra-ed.cfa.harvard.edu/install_2014.html.
+The introduction at http://chandra-ed.harvard.edu/learning_ds9overview.html presents an overview of the software and provides a short summary of the Chandra mission.
 The tutorial for using the ds9 software is located at http://chandra-ed.harvard.edu/learning_ds9.html.

 NOTE: It is not necessary to read the tutorial before beginning the Estimating the Age of Supernova Remnants activity.
 Complete instructions to use the image analysis tools in ds9 are given in the following procedure.
 All necessary equations and conversion factors are listed at the end of the activity.